1-vn/sync/README.md

 ### Client integration

-To integrate Brave sync on a platform (iOS, Android, Laptop):
+To integrate OneVN sync on a platform (iOS, Android, Laptop):

 1. Make a new branch.
 2. In the main browser process, implement an IPC message handler as specified